The Impact Partnership expands its product offering for high net worth individuals through the launch of Lincoln Impact Advantage® Plus

 ATLANTA, May 20, 2019 /PRNewswire/ -- The Impact Partnership expands its product offering for high net worth individuals through the launch of Lincoln Impact Advantage® Plus.
 The bonus fixed indexed annuity option developed with Lincoln Financial Group (NYSE: LNC) helps savers jump-start their retirement goals through accumulation and income.

-"We are thrilled to unveil the latest product enhancement within our portfolio to help change the way Americans prepare for retirement," said Steve Craig, CEO of he Impact Partnership.
+"We are thrilled to unveil the latest product enhancement within our portfolio to help change the way Americans prepare for retirement," said Steve Craig, CEO of the Impact Partnership.
 "We are very thankful for our deepened relationship with Lincoln Financial.
 Its strength and reputation are only matched by its dedication to serving the growing retirement marketplace."

-Lincoln Impact Advantage® Plus features a 6.00% bonus for premiums added within the first four years and access to of one of the industry's only post-issue income benefits.
+Lincoln Impact Advantage® Plus features a 6.00% bonus for premiums added within the first four years and access to one of the industry's only post-issue income benefits.
 Lincoln Lifetime Income Edge 2.0, an optional Guaranteed Lifetime Withdrawal Benefit, offers a 7% roll-up during the growth phase, protected lifetime income when clients are ready, and a nursing home enhancement.
 Clients may choose to add the income benefit when they need it, and there are no fees until the benefit is added.
 Lincoln Impact Advantage® Plus also offers a new one-year option tied to the Balanced Capital Strength 6 Index (First Trust).

 Lincoln Impact Advantage® Plus fixed indexed annuity will be offered through an exclusive group of 105 Agents and Advisors that are part of Impact's larger network throughout the United States.